Offshore Bonds and Tax Efficiency

 In an example, a bond has has made gains of 50% over time.
 The bond holder wishes to assign segments worth £22,500 to their children in the UK. £15,000 is seen as invested capital and the remaining £7,500 is growth (£15,000 + 50% growth), so tax is due on the growth element only.

 As the personal tax allowance in the UK is currently £12,570 (22/23), no tax would be due on the £7,500 growth unless the assignee is earning more than the personal allowance.
 Even then, it's likely to be less than the higher-rate tax-paying bond owner.
 Put simply, the bond holder can reduce their tax liability by using the tax allowances of other individuals.

 Taking Withdrawals and Income

 Offshore bonds are often used as an investment platform when non-insurance wrapped options may have been more suitable (in a pension structure, for example).
 But it's taking a tax-deferred income from non-pension assets is where offshore bonds provide the most benefit.

-British expats in particular can benefit from bonds when repatriating.
-Before returning, you'll be required to 'endorse' your bond with the provider and thereafter, you'll be entitled to an annual 5% tax-deferred income in addition to a lump sum equal to 5% for every year the bond has been open.
+Using a repatriating expat as an example, before returning home they are required to 'endorse' the bond with the provider and thereafter, will be entitled to an annual 5% tax-deferred income in addition to a lump sum equal to 5% for every year the bond has been open.

-The 5% income is taken from the 'initial invested capital' until it is exhausted over 20 years - ie. 5% x 20 years = 100%.
-Thereafter you'll be deemed to withdrawing gains and taxed at your marginal rate.
-Withdrawals greater than 5% of the initial investment will also be taxed.
+Initial lump sums and 5% income is taken from the original 'invested capital' until it is exhausted over 20 years - ie. 5% x 20 years = 100%.
+Thereafter you are be deemed to taking gains and will taxed at your marginal rate.
+Annual withdrawals greater than 5% of the initial investment will also be taxed.